anupriya567/Django-Insights/README.md

 ## 1).
 Reverse function where and why to use?

+Use reverse instead of hardcoded uls.

+Suppose we are using  get_absolute_url() method with \users and then if we change the path to \members then the application will break.
+But if we use reverse of url name
+At any moment we are free to change the path and the call will not break because our reverse call can still take us to the desired path.

 Given a url pattern, Django uses url() to pick the right view and generate a page.
 That is, url--> view name.
 But sometimes, like when redirecting, you need to go in the reverse direction and give Django the name of a view, and Django generates the appropriate url.
 In other words, view name --> url.
 That is, reverse() (it's the reverse of the url function).
 It might seem more transparent to just call it generateUrlFromViewName but that's too long and probably not general enough: